 This means ground blind placement should be reserved for areas featuring ample cover, and it is imperative that you brush your blind to the best of your ability (read.. best hunting flashlight).

-Camouflage Your Ground Blind?
+Camouflage Your Hunting Blind?

 This leads us to our next point of concern.
 In order to maximize your ground blind deer hunting success, you must camouflage your blind (read.. recommended hunting face mask) as efficiently as possible.

 This is best accomplished with the use of natural material present at the site.
 If at all possible, place your blind in a location that already features some form of natural covers, such as a brushy fencerow or wooded field edge.
+If that is not possible make sure to use a blind that utilizes a good camo pattern.

-The presence of natural cover will assist in blending your blind into its surroundings.
+The presence of a natural cover will assist in blending your blind into its surroundings.
 Additionally, brush can be cut to assist in breaking up your blind’s outline.

 Read our review of the Ameristep Element Hunting Blind here